xournalpp/xournalpp.github.io/docs/index.md

 feature-rich version of the wonderful [Xournal](http://sourceforge.net/projects/xournal/) program.

-To install Xournal++, please follow the instructions on the [installation page](installation).
+To install Xournal++, please follow to the [installation page](installation).

 ## Some highlighted features